-Dr. Walden has teaching, research, and extension responsibilities at NCSU in the areas of consumer economics, economic outlook, and public policy.
+Dr. Walden has teaching, research, and extension responsibilities at NC State University in the areas of consumer economics, economic outlook, and public policy.
 He has published eleven books and over 300 articles and reports, including the books North Carolina in the Connected Age in 2010 and North Carolina Beyond the Connected Age: The Tar Heel State in 2050 in 2017, both published by the UNC Press.

 Active in his Element

 See Michael’s studies and achievements and how they impact the ARE department.

 NC State’s Index of North Carolina Leading Economic Indicators

 Studies in the North Carolina Economy